-It’s not only looking directly at the sun either.
-In fact, the sun emits harmful ultra-violet (UV) rays all the time and although they are particularly harmful on sunny days or when reflected off something such as glass, water, or snow; UV rays can cause damage on a cloudy, miserable day too.
+It’s not just that you shouldn’t look directly at the sun, which could cause long-term damage to your eyes or even a telescope.
+The fact is the sun emits ultraviolet (UV) rays all the time, and although they are particularly harmful on sunny days or when reflected off something such as glass, water, or snow, UV rays can cause damage on a cloudy, miserable day too.

 Knowledge Dispels Fear